deliveroo/deliveroo.engineering/_posts/2019-02-05-improving-stream-data-quality-with-protobuf-schema-validation.md

 To get around this, we implemented a method for the Producer API to quickly adapt to the latest schemas, by again making use of the Protobuf FileDescriptor API.
 This method of schema distribution generates a master binary schema file which can be loaded dynamically from Amazon S3.
-When a new schema version is committed to master, the latest version is copied to S3, and then a restart of the Producer API is triggered in order for it to pick up the latest changes.
+When a new schema version is committed to master, the latest version is copied to S3, and then the Producer API picks up the new schema without any downtime.
 This new method now forms part of a two pronged approach for the distribution of schema information for clients, and gives developers a choice on which method suits them best.
 Since the Producer API use case transpired, we have since introduced some consumer applications which also make use of the dynamic model.

 <figure>
 ![Data flow](/images/posts/proto-schema-registry/proto-layout.png)